Stocks, commodities slip as soft US data signals cooling economy

 On Monday, U.S. Treasury yields fell to the lowest point in two weeks, after the country's manufacturing activity slipped for the second consecutive month in May.

-The yield on benchmark 10-year Treasury notes fell 5 basis points to 4.351%, while the two-year yield , which rises with traders' expectations of higher Fed fund rates, fell 3 bps to 4.7808%.

-"The sharper move at the long-end is a sign that weaker manufacturing data is unlikely to shift the dial on Fed rate cuts near term, but is perhaps a signal of the market's view of neutral interest rates as US economic exceptionalism fades," Westpac economist Jameson Coombs said in a note on Tuesday.
+"The sharper move at the long-end is a sign that weaker manufacturing data is unlikely to shift the dial on Fed rate cuts near term, but is perhaps a signal of the market's view of neutral interest rates as U.S. economic exceptionalism fades," Westpac economist Jameson Coombs said in a note.

 In Europe, investors expect the European Central Bank on Thursday to cut the benchmark rate by 25 basis points to 3.75%.

-U.S. crude fell 1.7% to $72.93 a barrel.
-Brent crude also fell 1.7% to $77.
+U.S. crude oil fell 1.2% to $73.33 a barrel.
+Brent crude also fell 1% to $77.56.
 Both benchmarks hit four-month lows on Monday after the Organization of the Petroleum Exporting Countries and allies, together known as OPEC+, agreed to start unwinding some production cuts from October.

-(Additional reporting by Scott Murdoch in Sydney; Editing by Sonali Paul, Chizu Nomiyama and Philippa Fletcher)
+(Additional reporting by Scott Murdoch in Sydney; Editing by Marguerita Choy and Emelia Sithole-Matarise)